ZayneBerndt/ZayneBerndt.github.io/_portfolio/1blocjams.md

 ## Explanation

-Welcome to **Bloc Jams**, a digital music player like Spotify that I used to learn frontend web development.
+Welcome to **Bloc Jams**, a digital music player like Spotify that I developed to learn frontend web development.
 My main focus was to learn responsive development using **CSS** and interactivity with **JavaScript DOM Scripting**.
-Once I had completed I had used the same project to learn **Angular JavaScript** framework by refactoring my existing code.
+Once I had completed I had used the same project to learn **Angular JavaScript** framework by refactoring my existing vanilla JavaScript code.

 ## Problem

 I needed to challenge myself technically so focused on the most demanding aspects of a music player the PLAY / PAUSE and SKIP features.
 My primary aims were to make the code functional, then refactor to a DRY state but also set myself up to a position where I am able to refactor into AngularJS.
 So clear, understandable well commented code was important.

 ## Solution
-Highlighted below were some stand out areas that closely matched my focus points and key concepts I wanted to achieve from developing Bloc Jams in vanilla JS and AngularJS
+Highlighted below were some stand out areas that closely matched my focus points and key concepts I wanted to achieve from developing Bloc Jams in vanilla JavaScript and AngularJS

 <h4>1.
 Event Delegation</h4>